If you are transferring to Rivier from another institution, your advisor can guide you through the process of securing your SEVIS I-20.

 - Acknowledgement of F-1 regulations.
 Must be completed after an international student orientation.
 Signing the form confirms that you understand all the F-1 regulations that will help you remain in compliance and stay in legal non-immigrant status.

 - F-1 Emergency Contact.
 You must provide record of a contact in your home country.

 - SEVIS Registration Form.
 You must complete these form each semester and return to the Office of Global Engagement.
 All students including those who are on OPT and OPT STEM must complete the form a week before each semester begins.
-The form must be accompanied by a proof of registration, insurance, and copy of the Office of Student Financial Services receipt of fees payment.
+The form must be accompanied by a proof of registration, insurance, and copy of the Office of Student Accounts receipt of fees payment.